markNZed/TaskFlow/processor/rxjs/README.md

 Can set the port for the websocket server with environment variable WS_PORT (defaults to 5002)

-This Task Processor can function as a Task Hub Coprocessor or as a Task Processor depending on the NODE_NAME and associated configuration in `config.mjs`.
+This Processor can function as a Hub Coprocessor or as a Processor depending on the NODE_NAME and associated configuration in `config.mjs`.

-The Task Processor sends an update/sync request via websocket and does not update the local Task storage until it receives the update via websocket, this helps keep the Task Processors and Task Hub storages in sync.
+The Processor sends an update/sync request via websocket and does not update the local Task storage until it receives the update via websocket, this helps keep the Processors and Hub storages in sync.